60 Temple Place

 4. What agencies provide rental/utility assistance?

-There are a variety of organizations that traditionally offer financial assistance we keep a list of organizations that in the past have provided funds.
+There are a variety of organizations that traditionally offer financial assistance.
+We keep a list of organizations that have provided funds in the past.
 For immediate assistance you can call United Way at 211 (dialing 211 will connect you directly to the United Way) or to obtain a list please call our Information & Referral department.
 617-338-6665.

 5. I am homeless but I do not want to stay in a shelter.